samyakj-eightfold/claude-code-slack-bot/README.md

 3. Default directory (`DEFAULT_WORKING_DIRECTORY`)

 **With BASE_DIRECTORY set**, you can use:
-- `cwd herd-website` → resolves to `/Users/username/Code/herd-website`
+- `cwd project-name` → resolves to `/path/to/your/base/directory/project-name`
 - `cwd /absolute/path` → uses absolute path directly

 ### Direct Messages